zhiyiYo/PyQt-Frameless-Window/README.md

 ## Notes
 1. `FramelessWindow` provides a default custom title bar.
-If you don't like it, just rewrite it as [demo.py](https://github.com/zhiyiYo/PyQt-Frameless-Window/blob/master/demo.py) does.
+If you don't like it, just rewrite it as [demo.py](./demo.py) does.

 2. Moving the acrylic window on Win10 may get stuck.
 At present, there is no good solution.
 Maybe you can disable the acrylic effect when moving the window, but I haven't done this in the source code.

 3. If you encounter this problem on Windows:
-   > "ImportError: DLL load failed while importing win32api"
+   > ImportError: DLL load failed while importing win32api

    see my answer on [stackoverflow](https://stackoverflow.com/questions/58612306/how-to-fix-importerror-dll-load-failed-while-importing-win32api/72488468#72488468) or my [blog](https://www.cnblogs.com/zhiyiYo/p/16340429.html) for the solution.